The 18th &

 and queen of Hungary and Bohemia, information

-accessible.
-The law of the lord lease regularised the rights and tributes of
+The law of the lord lease regularised the rights and tributes of these

-these bond-slaves.
-Furthermore, this law kept an account on the size of the estates on
+bond-slaves.
+Furthermore, this law kept an account on the size of the estates

-day per week the bond-slaves of the Cistercian monks were obliged to execute
+the Cistercians.
+A day per week the bond-slaves of the Cistercian monks were

-socage with the aid of two, three or four oxen.
-During the time of the
+obliged to execute socage with the aid of two, three or four oxen.
+During the

-regulation of the lord lease the bond-slaves complained that the monks sold
+time of the regulation of the lord lease the bond-slaves complained that the

-them spoilt wine and that they were not allowed to keep wine for sale over
+monks sold them spoilt wine and that they were not allowed to keep wine for

 Cistercians agriculturally used area was acutely rare.
 Simultaneously to the